masugadesign/lab-reports-craft-cms/README.md

 ## Advanced Reports

 The advanced report is a template-based report geared towards larger data exports (>= 3000 rows) with a lot of columns and/or relationships.
-These reports allow for a developer to define an element query (not executed) as well as a PHP formatting function that should be applied to all the query results behind-the-scenes when the plugin is constructing the report file.
+These reports allow for a developer to define a Query (not executed) as well as a PHP formatting function that should be applied to all the query results behind-the-scenes when the plugin is constructing the report file.

 ### Formatting Functions